-TAMPA, Fla. — No coverage is owed for an insured restaurant chain’s business losses caused by shutdown orders issued by state governors in the wake of the COVID-19 pandemic because the insured did not sustain a physical loss to any of its insured properties, a Florida federal judge said Feb.
-4 in granting the insurer’s motion to dismiss.
+LANSING, Mich. — No coverage is owed to an insured spa and salon for business losses sustained as a result of shutdown orders issued in the wake of the COVID-19 pandemic because the insured did not sustain a direct physical loss to its property and because the policy at issue includes a contamination exclusion that precludes coverage, the Michigan Appeals Court said May 19.

 NEW ORLEANS — Tort claims alleged against an employer’s insurer in an asbestos coverage dispute must be dismissed because the claims are preempted by the Longshore and Harbor Workers’ Compensation Act (LHWCA), a federal statute that provides medical and disability benefits to covered maritime workers, a Louisiana federal judge said May 19 in granting the insurer’s motion for summary judgment.

 MINNEAPOLIS — The Eighth Circuit U.S. Court of Appeals on May 18 affirmed a district court’s ruling that no coverage is owed for dust contamination caused by the negligent installation of a garage door because the dust contained silica and the policy at issue clearly precludes coverage for silica and silica-related dust.

 NEW ORLEANS — A Louisiana panel on May 4 held that private and public interest factors weigh heavily in favor of California as a more appropriate and convenient forum for an insured’s coronavirus coverage dispute, finding that a lower court abused its discretion in denying the insurer’s motion to dismiss based on forum non conveniens.